SCOPE-Santos-Volpe/NHAT/README.md

 ## Web App

 The web app is built on an EC2 server and is responsible for visualizing the High Injury Network on a live map.
 This section will guide you on how to interact with the server.
+Visualize the High Injury Network on a live map makes it easy for users to explore the data and modify the HIN functionality.

 ### Change and Test Flask App Locally